-Retail development will normally be expected to locate in identified settlements.
-In the first instance you should consider locating your proposal within the settlement core.
-If this is not appropriate you must demonstrate why this is the case.
+3.1 Retail development will normally be expected to locate in identified settlements.
+In the first instance you should consider locating your proposal within the village core.
+If this is not appropriate for your business needs, you must demonstrate why this is the case.
 You should then consider looking for a suitable site elsewhere within the settlement boundary.
 Outside settlements you must explain why you have selected your site, and demonstrate how your proposal supports the wider economy of the local community.

-Your application must include a statement explaining the sequential approach to site selection which you have followed.
+3.2 Your application must include a statement explaining the sequential approach to site selection which you have followed.
 You must also demonstrate that your proposal will have no adverse impact on neighbours or the economic success of local settlements.